Winning Hearts and Minds: KBR Sponsors College Sports Field and Scholarships in Afghanistan

 “The field is a major focal point at the university,” said AUAF Board of Trustees Member Leslie Schweitzer.
 “Athletics for students in Afghanistan is not as indigenous as it is in the U.S. So having this soccer field is special and it will be very well utilized, not just by our students, but others as well.”

-As the number one sport in Afghanistan, soccer is often used for relationship building between men and women.
-The AUAF field is also close to the United States Embassy in Kabul, with the KBR sign in clear view.
+As the number one sport in Afghanistan, soccer at AUAF is also an opportunity to reinforce classroom lessons such as the importance of teamwork, sportsmanship and tolerance.
 To break in the new space, alumni faced off against the university’s undergrads for a friendly match.

-“It was just like being at a game at any small university in the U.S. The field is an element of great freedom – It’s indicative of the university and what we’re trying to do,” Schweitzer said.
+“It was just like being at a game at any small university in the U.S. The field is an element of great freedom – it’s indicative of AUAF and what we’re trying to do,” Schweitzer said.

 “These students are going to change Afghanistan,” Studer said.
 “That’s how a country changes, by being educated.
 It changed me as a person.
 I wouldn’t be where I am today without my degree.”

-Opened in 2006 with 50 students enrolled, AUAF now enrolls more than 1,700 part-time students.
-It has produced 29 Fulbright Scholars and maintains partnerships with many of the world’s most prestigious universities.
-Currently, female students represent 42 percent of undergrad enrollment.
+Opened in 2006 with 50 students enrolled, AUAF now enrolls more than 700 undergraduates and1,500 part-time students in short-term courses.
+It has produced 97 Fulbright Scholars and maintains partnerships with some of the world’s most prestigious universities.
+Currently, female students represent 42 percent of undergrad enrollment, a percentage that is achieved only through scholarship support such as KBR’s.

 Many businesses hire AUAF graduates due to their respected schooling and prime location.
-In fact, in 2001 KBR hired more than 4,000 Afghan employees during their former Logistics Civil Augmentation Program (LOGCAP) III contract in Afghanistan.
-With LOGCAP V on the horizon, KBR looks forward to the opportunity of hiring local AUAF graduates once again.
+In fact, in 2001 KBR hired more than 4,000 Afghan employees during the Logistics Civil Augmentation Program (LOGCAP) III contract in Afghanistan.
+With LOGCAP V on the horizon, KBR looks forward to the opportunity of hiring local graduates once again.